-Students, faculty and staff may report Bias Incidents on the UMW Reporting Form.
+Students, faculty and staff may report Bias Incidents on the UMW Concern Report.

-- All incident reports are reviewed promptly by appropriate offices, including, Equity and Access, the Dean of Student Life, Student Conduct and Responsibility (OSCAR), Human Resources, Title IX, and the Director of Athletics.
+- All incident reports are reviewed promptly by appropriate offices, including, Equity and Access, the Dean of Students, Student Conduct and Responsibility (OSCAR), Human Resources, The Office of Title IX and ADA Compliance, and the Director of Athletics.
 For all reports containing contact information, a designated staff member will contact the reporting person and will be available to meet and discuss resources, policies, procedures, and services.

 - Incident reports and related follow up are treated as private.
 Other University offices may be contacted only as needed to ensure safety and a prompt response.